lpirola13/lpirola13.github.io/content/_index.md

 </a>
 <div align="justify">
 <span style="font-family:Source Code Pro; font-weight:300; color:white;">
   Need to purchase a product but don't want to waste your whole day reading all its reviews?
 Thanks to this app, you can quickly learn about all the strengths and weaknesses of each product effortlessly.
-This application identifies what users liked most and least through Sentiment Analysis and uses this information to build quality-summaries for each product.
+This application identifies what users liked most and least through Sentiment Analysis and it uses this information to build quality-summaries for each product.
 </span>
 </div>
 <div class="row m-1 justify-content-center">